Fetal echocardiography is a test that uses sound waves (ultrasound) to evaluate the baby's heart for problems before birth.

 The test may be done if:

-- A sibling or other family member had a heart defect or heart disease.
+- A parent, sibling or other close family member had a heart defect or heart disease.

 - A routine pregnancy ultrasound detected an abnormal heart rhythm or possible heart problem in the unborn baby.

-- The mother has type 1 diabetes, lupus, or phenylketonuria.
+- The mother has diabetes (prior to pregnancy), lupus, or phenylketonuria.

-- The mother has used medicines that can damage the baby's developing heart (such as some epilepsy drugs and prescription acne medications).
+- The mother has used medicines that can damage the baby's developing heart (such as some epilepsy drugs and prescription acne medicines).

 - An amniocentesis revealed a chromosome disorder.